GregWeil/Extract-MKV/README.md

   - If version is defined then `[destination]/[path]/[name] ([year])/[name] ([year]) - [version].mkv`
   - If season and episode then `[destination]/[path]/[name] ([year])/Season [season]/[name] S[season]E[episode].mkv`
 - Values in `DISCID=""` act as defaults for all titles in the file, handy to avoid repeatedly specifying the path or series name
+- Values in `TITLEID=""` act as defaults for all titles in the disc, handy to avoid repeatedly specifying the movie name and year
 - Some movies have several titles with the same source file, differentiated using an angle number `TITLEID="00245.mpls:1"`
 - Track indices are zero indexed and follow MakeMKV UI ordering
   - Core audio and forced subtitle tracks are not counted for track numbering